anpham6/android-docs/source/methods/squared.rst

   Get any stored session ids from :func:`parseDocument` since the last time :func:`clear` was called.

-  :param number? count: How many ids at most to be retrieved
+  :param number count: How many ids at most to be retrieved
   :returns: List of sequential ids
   :rtype: string or string[] or undefined